Salary: $9.50 per hour

 The Summer Before Camp Coordinator Intern must be organized, detail-oriented, self-motivated, reliable and ready to ask questions.
 The main duties of the Before Camp Coordinator will be to organize and supervise the Before Camp program for Summer camp, including scheduling teachers and teaching assistants, and work closely with the After Camp Coordinator to maintain consistency between Before Camp and After Camp programming.
 Customer service is a key element to this position as the Coordinator will interact with students ages 6-12, teachers, teaching assistants, museum staff, parents and museum patrons.

 The coordinator must be able to work all of the dates listed above in order to maintain consistency within the Before Camp and After Camp program.
 The work may involve some moderate lifting.
 This position will be supervised by the Curator of Education Collections.

 Responsibilities include the following:

-- Work with Xplorations Resource Coordinator and education staff in Education Collections when available.
+• Work with Summer Camp Resource Coordinator and education staff in Education Collections when available.

 • Work with information gathered from previous coordinators to develop a set of guidelines for teachers who work in each of the extended day classroom as well as an outline of duties for coordinators in years to come.

 • Must be a full time university student as of Spring 2020 returning as a full time student in Fall 2020.

 • Working knowledge of Microsoft Office and both Macintosh and PC platforms.